robertherber/moment-recur/README.md

 moment-recur
 =====
 [ ![Codeship Status for robertherber/moment-recur](https://app.codeship.com/projects/cc1ec7b0-e8df-0135-f6f9-0a40330e9728/status?branch=master)](https://app.codeship.com/projects/269794)
 moment-recur is a recurring date plugin for [momentjs](http://momentjs.com/).
-This plugin handles dates only; time information is discarded.
+This fork of the plugin handles time of day as well as dates.
+The time of day of the generated recurrences is based on the startDate.

 The rule matching concept is borrowed from the excellent [node-date-recur](https://github.com/appsattic/node-date-recur) library created by Andrew Chilton.